• Skip to primary navigation

 As mentioned above, the original Römertopf brand of clay cookers was originally developed and produced by the Eduard Bay company in Germany in 1967.

 They later sold the North American rights of the Römertopf brand to Reco International, while the European rights of the brand were transferred to Römertopf Ceramic GmbH in 1997.
-Reco International produced and sold the clay cookers exclusively throughout Canada and the US until they went bankrupt in 2013.
+Reco International produced and sold clay cookers exclusively throughout Canada and the US until they went bankrupt in 2013.

 Following the bankruptcy of Reco International, Reston Lloyd held exclusive rights to the Römertopf brand name in North America, but due to recent international manufacturing challenges have created their own line of clay baking dishes called Eurita Cookware.